isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 ### Travel Checklist – Death & Critical Illness Emergency Visit Lane

-This checklist is suitable only for travellers who have been approved for entry on an urgent basis via the Death and Critical Illness Emergency Visit Lane (DCEV).
+This checklist is **only** suitable for travellers who have been approved for entry on an urgent basis via the Death and Critical Illness Emergency Visit Lane (DCEV).
 Travellers arriving in Singapore via the Work Pass Holder General Lane, Air Travel Pass, Reciprocal Green Lane, Vaccinated Travel Lane or travellers who had left Singapore for Malaysia via DCEV should refer to the lane specific requirements or refer to their approval letters for instructions.
 Return to “Travelling to Singapore” for more details.

 Given the nature of the visit, arrangements will be made to allow travellers to make short and safe visits to the medical facility and/or funeral.
 Otherwise, scroll-down or click on the links for health-related protocols applicable based on the relevant stage of your journey.